apache/couchdb-documentation/src/api/database/common.rst

     :query integer n: Replicas.
 The number of copies of the database in the cluster.
 The default is 3, unless overridden in the :config:option:`cluster config <cluster/n>` .
+    :query boolean partitioned: Whether to create a partitioned database.
+      Default is false.
     :<header Accept: - :mimetype:`application/json`
                      - :mimetype:`text/plain`
     :>header Content-Type: - :mimetype:`application/json`